Contributor Guide

 3. If the issue cannot be reproduced,

-1. clarify with the issue’s author,
+1. Seek clarification from the issue’s author,

 4. If the issue can be reproduced,